 Machine guarding offers one of the most reliable and effective solutions for preventing injuries related to pinch points.
 When designing our Mantec Safety Bumpers, our team looked for a practical solution for eliminating the areas where pinch points could occur.
 The most effective means of preventing injuries related to pinch points is to simply stop them from ever developing.

 With our Mantec Bumper MSI-550-125-2400, we developed a bumper that is 5.50” in diameter and 24” long.
 This size dimension allows our bumper to fit on baskets and eliminate pinch point injuries by creating free air space between the basket guard rails and a fixed object.

 As you can see in the accompanying image, our Mantec Safety Bumpers fit easily on a basket in areas that don’t cause problems to develop in how the equipment is used or how well it functions.
 By adding needed cushion to these strategic areas, the team at Mantec has developed a means for eliminating pinch points by preventing them from ever developing.

 In addition to machine guarding, other effective means of reducing injury as a result of pinch points include:

 - Pre-work inspection.
 This can identify the potential areas a pinch point could develop, and give employees the information needed to avoid them.

 - Lockout/tagout.
 Employees should also make sure mobile equipment is securely powered down before beginning any maintenance work.

 - Staying alert while on the job site.
 Many accidents occur early in the morning and right after lunch when employees are most often to feel tired and sluggish.

 - Employees should remain in designated areas.
 By wandering or working in other areas, accidents can occur unless equipment operators always know an employee’s location.

 Don’t let employee injury impact your bottom line.
-Contact the team at Mantec to find out more about how our safety bumpers can help to better protect your workforce and your equipment.
+Contact the team at Mantec to find out more about how our bumper guard and end caps can help to better protect your workforce and your equipment.